-RCA has proven the superiority of its HDTV antennas, especially RCA’s ANT800 Outdoor Antenna, the winner of our TopTenREVIEWS Silver Award.
+RCA has proven the superiority of its HDTV antennas, especially RCA’s ANT800 Outdoor Antenna.
 This small, multi-directional antenna has 360-degree signal reception, which is perfect for people living in urban areas or between large cities where there are HD stations is several different directions.

 One of the things we love about this antenna is that it looks nothing like an antenna.
 It is small and compact, and unlike some of its 10- to 12-foot competitors, it won’t be an eyesore on your house.
 Other features we love are its one-year warranty for parts and labor and its UHF, VHF and 1080 signal receptors.
 However, our favorite thing about the RCA ANT800 is its top-notch multi-directional functionality that beats out all other competing multi-directional antennas.